sionpixley/PolyNode/README.md

 #### nodeMirror

 This field is a `string` that represents the URL to download Node.js.
+Default value is `"https://nodejs.org/dist"`.

 ## How to uninstall PolyNode